JasonZhujp/RELIEF/README.md

 # RELIEF
-This repository contains the PyTorch implementation of the paper *RELIEF: Reinforcement Learning Empowered Graph Feature Prompt Tuning*.
+This repository contains the PyTorch implementation of the paper *RELIEF: Reinforcement Learning Empowered Graph Feature Prompt Tuning*, which is accepted by the SIGKDD 2025.

 Inspired by the marginal effect of increasing prompt token length on performance improvement in LLMs, we propose **RELIEF**, a **RE**inforcement **L**earn**I**ng **E**mpowered graph **F**eature prompt tuning method.
 Our goal is to enhance the performance of pre-trained GNN models on downstream tasks by **incorporating only necessary and lightweight feature prompts** into input graphs.